 What Do Carrot Sprouts Look Like?

-A carrot sprout resembles a fern or palm leaf a lot.
+A carrot sprout also resembles a fern or palm leaf a lot.
 It looks like a thin, tall, and small green fan.
 However, to watch this, you need to wait for the real and mature leaf to emerge out.
 Some growers even refer it as rosette leaves.

-The leaves of a carrot seed comes out from the same place.
+The leaves of a carrot seed come out from the same place.
 The very first two leaves resemble weeds along with an untarnished separation between the stem and taproot.
 Now, you know what carrot sprouts are like!

 So, what do carrot sprouts look like?
 It is quite easy for you to answer this question.
 Now, you know how to recognize carrot sprouts.
 In order to avoid any confusion, it is always better to mark the spot where you have actually planted the carrot seeds.
 In this way, it will be quite easy to distinguish the carrot sprouts.